Udo/udolib/u-js-pathastar/README.md

 * Each node must have an id field that uniquely identifies it.
 By default the name of that field is "id".
 If the algorithm sees a node without such an id field it will generate one on the fly and modify the node accordingly.
 This is the only operation that modifies nodes.

 * The starting node and the end node are assumed to be traversable.
-If there is a chance that they're not, this must be checked before PathAStar.find() is called.
+If there is a chance they're not, this must be checked before PathAStar.find() is called.
 The reason why the pathfinder doesn't check this on its own is that it has no built-in concept of reachability - instead this functionality is injected with the `eachNeighbor` function that must be supplied with the find() call.

-* The default movement cost and heuristic functions assume that each node has an `x` and a `y` field indicating its position on a flat map.
+* The default movement cost and heuristic functions assume each node has an `x` and a `y` field indicating its position on a flat map.
 If your graph nodes work differently, you can supply your own heuristic and/or costing functions (see below).

 ## Basic Usage